-The Identify instrumentor uses the synthesis tool to provide an estimate of the resources on the target device required to incorporate the additional instrumentation logic.
+The Identify instrumentor provides an estimate of the resources on the target device required to incorporate the additional instrumentation logic.
 The estimate depends on the number of signals and breakpoints selected for the instrumentation, as well as other IICE settings such as device family and sample depth.
 Please see the next section, Configure the IICE, for information about these settings.